What is a Measured Survey? 2026 Guide

 How Long Does A Measured Survey Take?

-On average, a survey of a 3-bedroom house would take 4 hours for a surveyor to 3D scan and take a few hand measurements.
+The time it takes to undertake a measured survey drastically varies depending on the detail and size of the property to be surveyed.
+On average, a survey of a 3-bedroom house would take a measured survey company 4 hours for a surveyor to 3D scan and take a few hand measurements.

 How The Office Work Is Done